ORIGINAL RESEARCH article

 3.1 Derived distribution of process variates

-Values for either c0 or k were numerically generated as i.i.d process from the uniform (Supplementary Equation S1), lognormal (Supplementary Equation S4), and normal (Gaussian, Supplementary Equation S7) distribution functions, respectively.
-For each generated value, the time τ required to reach CT was calculated by using the first order rate Equation 2 and the resulting empirical histogram of values compared with the corresponding theoretical distribution functions obtained via the derived distribution approach (Equation 5).
+Values for either or were numerically generated as i.i.d process from the uniform (Supplementary Equation S1), lognormal (Supplementary Equation S4), and normal (Gaussian, Supplementary Equation S7) distribution functions, respectively.
+For each generated value, the time required to reach was calculated by using the first order rate Equation 2 and the resulting empirical histogram of values compared with the corresponding theoretical distribution functions obtained via the derived distribution approach (Equation 5).
 For all the tested cases, the results are shown in Figure 3.

-Figure 3
+FIGURE 3

 In order to move from the laboratory scale to the pilot scale, understanding the impact of all uncertainties involved in the process is critical.
 These uncertainties play a crucial role in optimizing the efficiency of water treatment using photocatalytic oxidation.
-In this regard, the proposed approach (i.e., the derived distribution, Equation 5) can be used to assess how uncertainties in c0 and k propagate to the treatment time required to reach the safer limit of contaminant concentration by using solar photocatalytic oxidation.
+In this regard, the proposed approach (i.e., the derived distribution, Equation 5) can be used to assess how uncertainties in and propagate to the treatment time required to reach the safer limit of contaminant concentration by using solar photocatalytic oxidation.
 For example, in the discussed case, it can be seen that the treatment time ranges between 1 and 8 h, i.e., in the best case scenarios (with high solar intensity, less polluted water, etc.) this treatment can make water safe to consume in around an hour and in worst cases it can take as long as 8 h.
-Therefore, in view of its large-scale application, this suggests introducing controls that restrict the variability of both the initial concentration c0 and the reaction rate k to narrow ranges.
+Therefore, in view of its large-scale application, this suggests introducing controls that restrict the variability of both the initial concentration and the reaction rate to narrow ranges.

 The role of the initial concentration deserves some more attention, though.
 When the initial concentration of pollutants increases, the treatment time generally increases as well.
 This is because a higher concentration of contaminants requires more time for the photocatalyst to degrade them effectively.
 However, at higher concentrations, saturation effects or inhibition due to excess pollutant concentration might also reduce the overall efficiency of the process, thereby altering the expected degradation rate (Hanafi and Sapawe, 2020; Mangrulkar et al., 2012).

 The variability in rate constant primarily depends on two factors: i) the life span of the photocatalyst and, ii) solar intensity during the treatment.
-Uncertainties arising from environmental noises (such as a change in solar intensities during treatment) or the photocatalyst’s life could lead to variation in the reaction rate constant, k.
-A higher k means the reaction occurs more quickly, leading to a reduced treatment time.
-Conversely, a lower k would result in longer treatment times, as the rate of degradation slows down.
-Variations in k could arise from factors such as photocatalyst activity, light intensity, or environmental conditions (e.g., cloud cover, precipitation) that affect the reaction rate.
+Uncertainties arising from environmental noises (such as a change in solar intensities during treatment) or the photocatalyst’s life could lead to variation in the reaction rate constant, .
+A higher means the reaction occurs more quickly, leading to a reduced treatment time.
+Conversely, a lower would result in longer treatment times, as the rate of degradation slows down.
+Variations in could arise from factors such as photocatalyst activity, light intensity, or environmental conditions (e.g., cloud cover, precipitation) that affect the reaction rate.
 The comprehensive understanding of the system’s dynamics is crucial for predicting and managing performance variations under real-world conditions, which often differ significantly from controlled experimental settings.
 Such insights enable the fine-tuning of operational parameters such as catalyst load, light intensity, and flow rates, thus improving sustained treatment efficiency and scalability.
 Ultimately, the proposed framework not only enhances the robustness of the technology but also facilitates its deployment in different environmental contexts, ensuring that the system remains effective even as operating conditions fluctuate.

-Figure 4
+FIGURE 4

 3.2 Stochastic reaction dynamics

-Figure 5
+FIGURE 5

 As the last aspect of our analysis, the level of dynamic environmental noise that may have affected the experimental data is assessed.
-From the experimental data, Arora et al. (2025) evaluated the rate constant of the reaction using a simple regression line to fit the experimental data on a logarithmic plot and obtain the mean rate constant, K. By taking the mean deviation of the experimental data from the theoretical reaction law, a first approximation of the standard deviation σk that may have affected the rate constant of the reaction during the experiment is obtained.
-Using Equation 11, the strength of the noise σ is calculated.
-From the mean concentration C(t) and its measured standard deviation σC(t) the regions within which the reaction was expected to evolve for all treatments are drawn.
+From the experimental data, Arora et al. (2025) evaluated the rate constant of the reaction using a simple regression line to fit the experimental data on a logarithmic plot and obtain the mean rate constant, .
+By taking the mean deviation of the experimental data from the theoretical reaction law, a first approximation of the standard deviation that may have affected the rate constant of the reaction during the experiment is obtained.
+Using Equation 11, the strength of the noise is calculated.
+From the mean concentration and its measured standard deviation the regions within which the reaction was expected to evolve for all treatments are drawn.
 Such curves are shown in Figure 6 together with the experimental points, and some exemplary “noisy” trajectories for different treatments corresponding to different light sources.
 All clearly stay within the estimated range of variability (colored zone) predicted by the stochastic model.
-The same figure also shows the pdf.s of the concentration, pc(c,t) at the time t=3h as well as the corresponding pdf.s of the treatment time, pτ(t).
-Notice how the variance of the distribution for the sunlight treatment is higher with respect to that of the treatment with a light source of constant wavelength (e.g., λ=410nm, orange points and curves in Figure 6), which resulted in the highest mean rate constant.
+The same figure also shows the pdf.s of the concentration, at the time as well as the corresponding pdf.s of the treatment time, .
+Notice how the variance of the distribution for the sunlight treatment is higher with respect to that of the treatment with a light source of constant wavelength (e.g., , orange points and curves in Figure 6), which resulted in the highest mean rate constant.

-Figure 6
+FIGURE 6

 In the present analysis, the process noise (rate constant variability) is considered to be originated by (random) variations in solar radiation and/or cloud cover, including the presence of precipitation.
 Due to the chemical nature, it is taken for granted that fluctuations in water temperature and pH affect the overall reaction dynamics.
 Furthermore, additional factors may impact the reaction dynamics, particularly for pilot-scale treatments.
 In this case, the size, shape, and orientation of the tank to sunlight can induce variations in concentration, potentially dampened by mechanical mixing.
 Determining the single contribution of each factor to the overall dynamic randomness is quite challenging, yet beyond the scope of this work.
-Nevertheless, the process noise σ in Equation 10 may represent the presence of all the potential randomness sources.
+Nevertheless, the process noise in Equation 10 may represent the presence of all the potential randomness sources.
 As such, one may proceed by calibrating its value based on available experimental or field data.

 4 Conclusion

-Following the field trials of the low-cost Bi-TiO2-P25 solar photocatalyst conducted in March 2023 in rural India, it was observed that the catalyst’s efficiency was significantly impacted by several external factors.
+Following the field trials of the low-cost Bi--P25 solar photocatalyst conducted in March 2023 in rural India, it was observed that the catalyst’s efficiency was significantly impacted by several external factors.
 Key variables such as the initial concentration of bacteria in the water and the solar intensity during treatment, which indirectly affected the reaction rate, played a major role in the process.
 This study explores the impact of these uncertainties on solar photocatalytic water treatment and the statistics of the treatment times.
-To model these uncertainties, in case they result from a pure field source basis, the derived distribution approach was employed, generating randomly distributed values (uniform, lognormal, and Gaussian) for the initial contaminant concentration, C0, and the rate constant, k.
+To model these uncertainties, in case they result from a pure field source basis, the derived distribution approach was employed, generating randomly distributed values (uniform, lognormal, and Gaussian) for the initial contaminant concentration, , and the rate constant, .
 Treatment times were then calculated for each set of values, and their histogram was validated against the theoretical distribution.
 This model offers a means to estimate average treatment times while accounting for uncertainties, provided that the distribution of the initial bacterial concentration and that of the rate constant are known and do not change during the treatment.
 The case of randomly varying rate constant was treated as environmental noise causing stochastic reaction dynamics, which was solved exactly as far as the pdfs of the concentration and the treatment times are concerned.
 This second approach is more meaningful to describe field-scale applications, i.e., where sunlight conditions (and so the rate constant) are not constant but potentially varying because of random cloudiness and other type of disturbances.

 The two proposed approaches can be very useful in estimating treatment times during the process, enhancing the practicality of this technology in real-world applications.
 Additionally, they provide insights into the operational challenges posed by varying conditions and helps to optimize the design of solar photocatalytic systems.
 An extension of this study could involve examining the stochastic nature of water arrival, both in terms of volume and timing, and using this information to optimize the development of large-scale photocatalytic water treatment systems.
 This would be particularly valuable for designing photocatalytic reservoirs that can handle fluctuating water inputs and optimize treatment times for large-scale applications.